fooltowise/NeroNotes/Nero's Notes/Mark Leonard's Operating Manual.md

 _“One of the fundamental beliefs at CSI, is that autonomy motivates people, and bureaucracy does the opposite, so we try to do as many of the important monitoring tasks with as light a touch as possible.”_

-For more, check out our podcast on [Mark Leonard (Constellation Software)](https://www.vernehq.com/post/mark-leonard-constellation-software-story-software-empire-builder), [Robert F. Smith (Vista Equity)](https://www.vernehq.com/post/robert-f-smith-vista-equity-partners-story-billionaire-software-pe), and [Joe Liemandt (ESW Capital)](https://www.vernehq.com/post/joe-liemandt-esw-capital-operating-manual-global-tech-sweatshop).
+For more, check out our podcast on [Mark Leonard ([[Constellation Software]])](https://www.vernehq.com/post/mark-leonard-constellation-software-story-software-empire-builder), [Robert F. Smith (Vista Equity)](https://www.vernehq.com/post/robert-f-smith-vista-equity-partners-story-billionaire-software-pe), and [Joe Liemandt (ESW Capital)](https://www.vernehq.com/post/joe-liemandt-esw-capital-operating-manual-global-tech-sweatshop).

 _If you know of anything I should add to this please reach out_ [_@ColinKeeley_](http://twitter.com/colinkeeley) _or Colin@ColinKeeley.com.
 I’ll continue updating as I learn more._